Students! Get 15% off your first app booking and 5% off all future trips.

 FAQs

-The average journey time by bus from Dublin to Galway is 5 h 14 min to travel the 115 mile (186 km) long route, with around there are 88 buses per day.
-Journey times can vary on weekends and holidays.
+The average journey time by bus from Dublin to Galway is 5h 14m to travel the 115 miles (186 km) long journey.
+Journey times can vary on weekends and holidays, so use our Journey Planner to search for a specific date.

-There are 88 buses a day from Dublin to Galway which require at least one change with AirCoach, Irish Citylink, Infobus, European Sleeper or Citylink.
+There are 88 buses a day from Dublin to Galway which require at least one change with AirCoach, Irish Citylink, Infobus, European Sleeper, Citylink.
 Schedules can vary on holidays or weekends with fewer buses.

-The cheapest month to travel from Dublin to Galway by bus is August.
+The cheapest month for a bus from Dublin to Galway is August.

 Yes, the following accessibility options are available when taking the bus from Dublin to Galway: